Property Damage Liability: How Much Coverage Do You Really Need?

 When does property damage liability NOT apply?

 Property damage liability does not apply when someone else hits your vehicle (their liability covers that), when damage occurs from a non-collision event like theft or weather (covered by comprehensive), or when you damage your own property.
 It also won't pay out beyond your policy limit — any excess becomes your personal financial responsibility.
-Understanding what full coverage car insurance includes can help you close any gaps in your policy.
+Reviewing your full coverage options can help you close the gaps in your policy before an accident happens.

 Compare Car Insurance Rates in Ohio